-Most Singapore business owners would respond to this questions by saying their ideal customers are other business owners or the consumers are have a specific interest in their niche.
+Most Singapore business owners would respond to these questions by saying their ideal customers are other business owners or the consumers are have a specific interest in their niche.
 Unfortunately, these answers don’t tell us much about who the person is.
 You need to create a profile that is more holistic.
 What are their interests?
 What are their likes and dislikes?
 What problems do they face?
 The more you know about your ideal customer, the easier it will be to incorporate your message into your SEO strategy.

 4. What is your main goal for your website?

 In most cases, business owners are interested in driving conversions.
 While this may be important to the success of your business, you need to be more specific.
 Specifically, you need to consider how you would like your visitors to engage with your site.
-Would you like them to use your site as a resource center?
-Are you interested in their making purchases from your sales page?
+Would you like them to use your site as a resource centre?
+Are you interested in making purchases from your sales page?
 Would you like them to fill out a specific form?
 Each of these actions would require a different messaging.